I have no experience. Is it safe to go out in your waters?

 How long have you been doing this?

-As a business, we are into our 13th year.
+As a business, we have been operating since 2000.
 Some of us have been paddling canoes and kayaks for a few decades.
-Any lead guides we employ are certified guides or, if assisting, in the process of certification.
+All lead guides we employ are certified kayaking guides.

 Do you have any rentals?

-We don't believe it's safe.
-Instead, we offer our guests the very best high-quality guided tours.
-(Also, our liability insurance only covers guided tours)
+We don’t believe it’s safe.
+Instead, we offer our guests high-quality guided tours.

 Will we see whales if we go?

 Many people would like to see whales from a kayak.
 We have had the luck to do so on some tours, but we do not expect it.
-We advise that if you really want to see whales, please take the drive to Brier Island near Digby, where there are excellent whale watching tours.
-But if you want a outstanding maritime experience that combines clean fresh air and relaxing exercise with incredible natural beauty, serenity and the chance to see the local wildlife - join a group of like-minded individuals and take a NovaShores Adventures sea kayaking tour!
+We advise that if you really want to see whales, please take the drive to Brier Island near Digby, or to Pleasant Bay on Cape Breton, where there are excellent whale watching tours.
+But if you want an outstanding maritime experience that combines clean fresh air and relaxing exercise with incredible natural beauty, serenity and the chance to see the local wildlife – join a group of like-minded individuals and take a NovaShores Adventures sea kayaking tour!